Abinaya-56/CI-CD-JavaProject/README.md

 ## Proof of Work

-Each phase of the project is documented with screenshots inside the Screenshot directorie of this GitHub repository for verification and review.
+Each phase of the project is documented with screenshots inside the Screenshot Folder of this GitHub repository for verification and review.